Home Windows 7 Windows 8 Freeware Privacy

 program files

-Step 2: Now, download this ZIP file and extract the contents to C:\Program Files\Windows Calendar.
+Step 2: Now, download this ZIP file.
+Extract the contents to C:\Program Files\Windows Calendar.

 Windows Calendar